CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 The RDA API is evolving rapidly and adding new fields as it moves towards production.
 Even once a production release is completed more fields will be added rapidly as that API development evolves from a first release focused on reliability and features to followup releases filling in more and more of the data available in the backend systems.

-Initially code to handle RDA API data was hand-written as there was a small number of fields at that time and the RDA API team had not yet establish conventions for mapping the data into protobuf.
+Initially code to handle RDA API data was hand-written as there were relatively few fields at that time and the RDA API team had not yet establish conventions for mapping the data into protobuf.
 Now the number of fields is growing and those conventions are well established.
+When estimating the ultimate size of the RDA API message objects the team indicated that there might ultimately be 2-5 times as many fields as now.

 With hand-written code the addition of new fields by the RDA API team can trigger many code changes across the project.
 These can include:
 - SQL migration scripts.
 - Hibernate database entity classes.
 - Data transformation/validation code to copy data from protobuf messages into entity objects.
 - Random synthetic data generation classes.
 - Data transformation code to copy data from Synthea data files into protobuf messages.

-Each of these areas require careful attention to ensure the logic is correct, data types are correct, validation rules are correct, etc.
+Each of these areas require careful attention to ensure the logic, data types, and validation rules are correct.
 These changes have to be made consistently in different places in the code.
 And yet most of this code is repetitive since the fields follow established conventions.
 For example, every maximum field length in the database must be properly reflected in the database entities, enforced in the data validation code, and honored in the synthetic data generators.
 This can certainly be done with hand-written code but is error prone and requires developer time to write/modify the code and review the associated PR.

-*Note: Code examples in this document are taken from proof of concept work performed the `brianburton/dcgeo-186-entities-dsl` branch of th BFD repo.
-The code in that branch is functional but incomplete but provided insight into the issues involved in following this recommendation.*
+*Note: Code examples in this document are taken from proof of concept work performed in the `brianburton/dcgeo-186-entities-dsl` branch of th BFD repo.
+The code in that branch is functional though incomplete and provided insight into the issues involved in following this recommendation.*

 ## Proposed Solution
 [Proposed Solution]: #proposed-solution

 A maven plugin processes a YAML based metadata file to create all of the code required to work with the RDA API data messages, objects, and fields.
 The YAML explains in a declarative way what every RDA API message is, what table that message is stored in, what the columns of table are, and how to transfom the data from the RDA API messages into data in those columns.
 For example:

 ````YAML
   - id: McsDiagnosisCode